 There were 1144 institutions and 64 countries represented in these articles.
 Table 1 listed the top 10 countries, with a preponderance of Americans (2 out of 10) and Europeans (6 out of 10), including USA, China, Italy, Netherlands, England, Germany, France, Canada, Australia, and Belgium.
 USA (n=167, 30.6%) has the most papers among these countries, followed by China (n=90, 16.5%), Italy (n=65, 11.9%), and Netherlands (n=65, 11.9%).
 China and USA together account for almost half (47.1%) of all published papers.
 As an additional example, we created a collaborative network based on the amount of publications and inter-country linkages by screening and visualizing 64 nations based on publications with a number of one or more (Figure 3).
 Interestingly, this data indicated a great deal of international cooperation.
 China, for example, maintained tight relations with USA, Italy, and France, while USA maintained active relations with Australia and Canada.

-Three-fifths of the top 10 colleges were situated in the United States and represent five different countries.
-Interestingly, Maastricht University (n=27, 5.0%), Duke University (n=14, 2.6%), Harvard Medical School (n=13, 2.4%), and University of Toronto (n=13, 2.4%), were the top four universities in terms of published papers.
+Three-fifths of the top 10 colleges were situated in the United States and the top 10 colleges represent five different countries.
+Interestingly, Maastricht University (n=27, 5.0%), Duke University (n=14, 2.6%), Harvard University (n=13, 2.4%), and University of Toronto (n=13, 2.4%), were the top four universities in terms of published papers.
 To further explain, we built a collaborative network based on publication volume and institutional ties, and we picked 139 institutions for visualization, guaranteeing a minimum publication count of three (Figure 4).